-On December 4, 2017, we and our then wholly-owned subsidiary Capnia, entered into a joint venture with OAHL with the purpose of developing and commercializing CoSense with the intent to transfer ownership of Capnia to OAHL.
-During October 2018, Capnia issued 1,690,322 shares of its common stock to OAHL, representing 53% of its outstanding shares, after which we no longer hold a controlling interest in Capnia.
+On December 4, 2017, we and our then wholly-owned subsidiary Capnia, entered into a joint venture with OptAsia Healthcare Limited, or OAHL, with the purpose of developing and commercializing CoSense with the intent to transfer ownership of Capnia to OAHL.
+During October 2018, Capnia issued 1,690,322 shares of its common stock to OAHL, representing 53% of its outstanding shares, after which we no longer held a controlling interest in Capnia.
 Accordingly, we deconsolidated Capnia's financial statements from ours and our remaining minority interest in Capnia is reported as a Minority interest investment in our consolidated balance sheet.